mikeykhalil/furan/docs/QUICKSTART.md

 Dependencies
 ------------

 - Cassandra 2.x / ScyllaDB 1.x: Primary application datastore.
+Usage is light, a shared C* installation should be fine in almost all cases.
-- Vault: datastore for application secrets (AWS credentials, GitHub token, TLS cert/key)
+- Vault: datastore for application secrets (AWS credentials, GitHub token, TLS cert/key).
+Token or AppID authentication is supported out of the box.
-- Kafka: used as a message bus for build events, so that a build can be monitored from any node (not just the node physically running the build)
+- Kafka: used as a message bus for build events, so that a build can be monitored from any node (not just the node physically running the build).
+The Kafka cluster does not need to be dedicated--Furan's usage is relatively light.
+Message TTL need only be as long as your longest expected Docker build.
+One hour should be more than sufficient.

 Getting Started
 ---------------